Key takeaways

 What income sources qualify for a home loan?

-Income is the biggest factor when it comes to home loans, but many lenders consider different kinds of financial sources when evaluating loan applications.
-Aside from having a job, receiving rental income, or regular government payments, lenders also look into allowances such as Centrelink payments, child support payments, pensions (disability, retirement, overseas, veterans, etc.), and other money sources that augment your living.
+But lenders may accept different financial sources when evaluating loan applications.
+Aside from having a job, receiving rental income, or regular government payments, lenders also look into allowances such as Centrelink payments, child support payments and pensions.
 Provide proof of these sources to submit with your application form.

 Tips when applying for a home loan with a low income